HenrikWM/NNUG_GWAB2014/FASIT.md

 Putty uses ppk-files for private keys so we have to convert from `azure-vm-private.key` to `azure-vm-private.ppk` with "puttygen".

-1. Run "Puttygen.exe" and go to  File->Load private key.
+1. Run "puttygen.exe" and go to  File->Load private key.
 2. Select the `azure-vm-private.key`-file from `C:\certs`.
 Click on the "Save private key"-button to save the new file.
 Select "Yes" for not storing a passphrase.
 3. Name the file `azure-vm-private.ppk` and place it in `C:\certs`.

-## Create the virtual machine with Ubunu 13
+## Create the virtual machine with Ubuntu 13

 Now that we have the certificate and private keys generated we can then create the VM.
 We will use the VM-image `b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-13_10-amd64-server-20130808-alpha3-en-us-30GB`.
 Run the following in the Azure command-line tool: